pirmd/epub/README.md

 `epub` package provides a way to retrieve stored metadata from epub files.

-At this point of time only retrieving of metadata is supported and compliance with epub format 3 or more is only partial.

 `epub` package offers also a minimal tool to print to the standard output the metadata of the given epub file.